schr0841/cnn_project/README.md

 <img width="744" alt="Screenshot 2024-09-12 180909" src="https://github.com/user-attachments/assets/17d05e57-f4fa-4e6a-a1e5-ba0acc50a42f">

 Then we defined the training and validation inputs to the ensemble_model as the average of the training predictions made by first_model and second_model and the average of the validation predictions made by first_model and second_model.
-The submodels' outputs have shape (None, 4), where None represents the variable batch size and 4 represents the class probabilities for each image in the batch.
-For each sample image in the batch, however, the output is a vector of length (4,) the predicted probabilities for each class.
-While the None dimension appears in the tensor shape when considering the entire batch of samples (to indicates a non-fixed batch size), it becomes irrelevant in the shape of single sample's output.
+The submodels' outputs have shape (None, 4), where None represents variable batch size and 4 represents the class probabilities for each image in the batch.
+Because the ensemble_model, on the other hand, processes individual predictions per sample, it expects inputs of shape (4,) that represent the 4 class probabilities for each sample.
+While the None dimension appears in the tensor shape of an entire batch of samples (to indicates a non-fixed batch size), it becomes irrelevant in the shape of single sample's output.

-To ensemble first_model and second_model, we don't need to explicitly reshape their output to be compatible with the ensemble_model's input expectations (shape (4,)).
-In an ensemble_model designed to process averaged predictions, inputs for each sample need be a vector of the 4 class probability values.
-With Keras, we omit batch size when defining an input shape.
-Because Keras automatically handles batch size dynamically during training, it's only necessary to specify the shape of each sample.
-Thus, the input shape (4,) reflects the shape of the data entering the ensemble_model, a vector of 4 values per sample after averaging the submodels' predictions.
+To ensemble first_model and second_model, we don't need to explicitly reshape their output to be compatible with the ensemble_model's input expectations.
 The ensemble_model operates on individual predictions per sample image rather than on an entire batch at once.
-Thus, it expects vectors of shape (4,) for inputs.
-When we reshaped the submodels' outputs from (None, 4) to (4,), we extracted the predictions sample by sample.
-This shape enabled the ensemble_model to combine the class probabilities from each submodel for each sample.
+Thus, it's only necessary to specify the shape of each sample.
+Therefore, data enters ensemble_model in input shape (4,).
+In other words, the input is a vector of 4 values per sample after averaging the submodels' predictions.

 c.
 Combining Outputs on a Per-Sample Basis:
 When combining outputs from two submodels, you typically combine their predictions for each image/sample.
 So, for an image, you would want to combine two vectors of shape (4,) from the two submodels.